 Simplify the way work gets done

-These companies achieved more efficiency in their collaboration by cutting down the number of stakeholders.
+These companies achieved more efficiency in their collaboration by cutting down on the number of stakeholders.
 Namely, the more people are in charge of making a decision in an organization, the longer the process takes and there’s an increased need for collaboration.

 In order to cut through the noise, make your organization as lean as possible, involving only the relevant stakeholders in the decision-making process.